2025 Potomac River mid-air collision: Aviation

 American Airlines CEO Robert Isom, in a video statement produced by the airline, expressed that he was "absolutely heartbroken".
 He went on to state that AA "[didn't] know why the military aircraft came into the path" but that he pledged full cooperation with federal investigators.
 American Airlines also activated a "care team" for family members of passengers on Flight 5342, including a hotline allowing families to find out if their family members were on board.

 Chesley "Sully" Sullenberger, an aviation safety expert and the pilot of US Airways Flight 1549 that ditched in the Hudson River in 2009, argued for more safety zones and restrictions on flight patterns.

-American Eagle retired the flight number for Flight 5342.
-The flight from Wichita to Washington Reagan is now operated as Flight 5073.

 Domestic

-President Donald Trump was briefed on the collision within the hour.
+President Donald Trump was briefed within an hour after the 8:47pm collision.
 Shortly after midnight, he wrote on Truth Social questioning the actions of the air traffic controllers and asserting that the situation could have been prevented.
 He also criticized the helicopter crew for flying too high.
 Later that morning, Trump released a statement calling the crash a "terrible accident," thanking emergency responders and saying of the victims: "May God bless their souls."

-Trump alleged that the FAA's diversity, equity, and inclusion (DEI) goals supported by former presidents Joe Biden and Barack Obama may have been partly to blame for the crash.
+Trump alleged that the FAA's diversity, equity, and inclusion (DEI) goals supported by former presidents Joe Biden and Barack Obama may have been partly to blame for the crash by stating "they actually came out with a directive, too White."
 Thrown into the light was a policy introduced in 2013 by the Obama administration's FAA that encouraged the hiring of minorities as air traffic controllers.
 This policy was continued by the first Trump administration's FAA.
 He harshly criticized former transportation secretary Pete Buttigieg, accusing him of prioritizing diversity in the FAA.

 Trump criticized the FAA for targeting disabilities such as "hearing, vision, missing extremities, partial or complete paralysis, epilepsy, severe intellectual disability, psychiatric disability and dwarfism" for special emphasis in recruitment and hiring.
 This was a policy introduced in 2019 by his own first administration's FAA, which announced a program to allow 20 people with "targeted disabilities" to train at air traffic control centers for air traffic operations careers.
-Several disabilities such as epilepsy, poor vision, and some mental disorders were still disqualifying for air traffic controller positions per FAA and OPM regulations on DEI hires.
+Several disabilities such as epilepsy, poor vision, and some mental disorders were still disqualifying for air traffic controller positions per FAA and OPM regulations.

 Trump said that he would meet with families of the victims, but rebuffed the idea of visiting the site of the accident after being pressed by reporters during a briefing, asking, "What's the site?
 The water?
 You want me to go swimming?"